 - Focus on sales enablement in the context of the Gen Z experience: Sales enablement is providing the sales team with the information and tools they can easily use throughout the sales cycle and into the buying process.
 This could mean the implementation of new technology, such as artificial intelligence, which can simulate sales scenarios.
 In this way, sales teams can develop better skills and become more effective.
 The use of AI can also help the sales team personalize the Gen Z consumer experience – something this generation greatly values.

-- Implement social selling: Social selling, which is an impactful aspect of Staccato Social, is a way of leveraging your company’s social network to find the right prospects, build relationships and reach sales goals.
+- Implement social selling: Social selling is a way of leveraging your company’s social network to find the right prospects, build relationships and reach sales goals.
 Social selling helps companies connect with younger generations, like Gen Z, by sharing relevant content from social platforms, while executing social behaviors that increase prospect engagement.